bitcoin-bootcamp/bitcoin-exercises/signatures/README.md

 False
 ```

-You can also take a look at the `digisig.py` tool which uses the ecdsa library.
+You can also take a look at the `digisig.py` tool in the `signatures` folder which uses the python ecdsa library.
 It will generate files so that OpenSSL can be used to verify the signature.

 Here's how to use the digisig tool: